bibamur/prodoct-analytics-suite/readme.md

     - start_date: start date of the period of the first user event for daily retention script (if user performed her first event during start day, this day will be counted as retention day 0)
     - end_date: end date of the period of the first user event  for daily retention script (if user performed her first event during end day, this day will be counted as retention day 0)

-4. Funnels config ('../funnels/funnels_config.json') contains list of funnel events.
+4. Funnels config ('../funnels/funnels_config.json') contains a list of funnel events.
-    - **Order is important in this config file, as it defines oreder of events in funnel!**
+    - **Order is important in this config file, as it defines order of events in the funnel!**
     - Each funnel event is defined with event name and conditions